pkdone/mongo-connection-check/README.md

  * Windows 10 (x96-64) TODO; link
  * Max OS X TODO (x86-64) TODO; link

-These download links are for the latest version of _mongo-connection-check_ (version TODO).
+These download links are for the latest version of _mongo-connection-check_ (version 0.8.1).
 For earlier versions, see this project's releases page TODO: link.

 ## Checks Performed